 You can use Memrise to learn Croatian or Serbian completely free.
 The app charges for its official courses, but since the Memrise community created all of the Serbian and Croatian content, it’s available without a subscription.
 Just remember, you have to access the content through the web, not the app.

-Language apps are a convenient and inexpensive way to learn.
+There are many ways to learn Croatian and Serbian.
+Language apps are a convenient and inexpensive.
 It can be difficult to find an in-person teacher, and apps can help you learn the basics in a convenient way.
 Most apps offer an inexpensive monthly subscription and are fun to use so you’ll want to keep practicing.

 Thanks to the advancement in technology, you can hear native speakers and mimic correct pronunciation.
 Many apps even have speech recognition technology to let you know if you are saying the words correctly.
 An app can never replace a qualified teacher, but it can help you start learning Serbian or Croatian in a budget-friendly way.